Priyansh-C-Choudhary/Building-Microservices-and-a-CI-CD-Pipeline-with-AWS/README.md

 - Connectivity:
 Network Type: IPv4, Security Group: DBSecurityGroup

+### Configure database dump on RDS

-### Now we have a database dumb of the required database, we need to configure it on the RDS.
+Now we have a database dump of the required database, we need to configure it on RDS

+To access the RDS we will create a EC2 Instance and Install MySQL Client on it.